JonAbrams/SpaceAce/README.md

 **Note**: After an `await`, the `space` that's passed in at the top of the action may be out of date, it's recommended that you use `getSpace()` to get the latest version of the space after an `await` (or inside a `then` callback).

+### Self-Destruct

+If you return `null` in a custom action, and the space is an item in an array, it will be removed from the array.

 ## Utility Functions

 ### subscribe